jasperhabicht/leporello/README.md

 The command takes one optional argument that can take the option `reverse layout`.
 When set, the widths of the columns are reversed, but the placement of the columns is still from left to right.
 The option should be used to typeset the verso of a folding flyer that naturally has the widths of the columns reversed.

+Currently, boxes can only be attached to columns.
+A future version of the document class may allow to attach boxes to each other.

 ## Other settings

 ### Defining colors